 Fundraising Professionals Are Essential Workers

-While developing public presentations this spring, I began considering the role of development professionals in nonprofit organizations today.
-And that got me a little worried.
+While developing some public presentations recently, I began considering the role of development professionals in nonprofit organizations today.
+That worried me.

 When I began my career, the average amount of time a development officer stayed at his or her job was approximately 3.5 years.
 I remember many in the profession felt that was too short a time.
 Today, however, the average time a nonprofit fundraiser remains on any given job is 16 months.
 In the article, “Stop the Revolving Door in Nonprofit Development,” Benefactor Group concludes: